NLnetLabs/rpki-doc/source/krill/multi-user/config-file-provider.rst

 When a user enters their username and password into the web user interface a hash of the password is computed and sent with the username to the Krill server.

+The Krill server will verify that the user logging in provided a correct password and has the ``LOGIN`` permission.
+On success Krill will respond with a token which the web user interface should send on subsequent requests to authenticate itself with Krill.
+The web user interface will keep a copy of this token in browser local storage until the user logs out or is timed out due to inactivity.

 .. tip:: The actual user password is **NEVER** stored on either the Krill server
          nor the client browser and is **NEVER** sent by the client browser to the Krill server.
 Only password *hashes* are stored and transmitted.